Sat 21 Nov 2020 (2 of 3 spots left) —

-Aimed at photographers who have bought a Dji drone, have done some basic flying but want to take their photography and videography to the next stage.
+Aimed at photographers who have bought a Dji drone, have done some basic flying but want to take their aerial photography and videography to the next stage.
 A one day including sunset, beginner/intermediate workshop in creating professional stills and video from the air.

 The Greater Blue Mountains are a fabulous location to take to the air with a camera and Gary has been shooting stills and video in the area for over five years as a resident professional photographer and creating aerial works (video examples below) since he bought early quad drones back in 2010 – many in the Blue Mountains but also recently in Bali, Iceland, UK and Thailand.

-Using his own Phantom 4 Pro and Mavic Pro and your own Dji drone, he will help you understand how to get the best out of your drone using a combination of the Go4 app, improving your flying strategies and photographic mind set – finally then improving on that in the studio in stills processing and video editing.
+Using his own Phantom 4 Pro and Mavic Air 2 and your own Dji drone, he will help you understand how to get the best out of your drone using a combination of the Go4 app, improving your flying strategies and photographic mind set – finally then improving on that in the studio in stills processing and video editing.
 Alongside traditional photography the day will also cover high resolution panoramic and 360 imaging, HDR (automatic and bracketing), long exposure and motion blur as well some advanced cinematography techniques.

 Gary has trained in new media and photography since the mid 1990s and currently has an ARN registration with CASA to fly in the greater Blue Mountains.
 He also holds a NPWS EcoPass for running commercial tours and workshops in the National Park, although for operational reasons most of this workshop will be in just as stunning areas, outside or close to the edge of the official protected park boundaries.